kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Also kube-scheduler will ignore `matchLabelKeys` in the cluster-level default constraints configuration.

 ### [v1.33] design change and a safe upgrade path
+Previously, only kube-scheduler handled `matchLabelKeys`.
+But, we changed the design to make both kube-apiserver and kube-scheduler handle `matchLabelKeys` for the reason described in [implement MatchLabelKeys in only either the scheduler plugin or kube-apiserver](#implement-matchlabelkeys-in-only-either-the-scheduler-plugin-or-kube-apiserver).

 kube-apiserver will only merge key-value labels corresponding to `matchLabelKeys` into `labelSelector` at pods creation, and it will not affect the existing pods.
 So if there are unscheduled pods with `matchLabelKeys` which are already created when upgrading cluster,